 Before you depart for Fargo, please watch the weather forecast to see what the temperature and weather is forecasted to be upon your arrival, and dress appropriately.
 If you are arriving in the summer or early Fall, the weather can be warm and pleasant, and very hot at times especially during the middle of the summer.
 Early Fall can also be cool and a light jacket is recommended.
 But if you are arriving in January, be prepared with a coat/jacket, and hat and gloves if needed, as the weather can be cold and there will likely be snow.
 A shopping trip is offered each semester during orientation and you can purchase heavier winter clothing during that trip if you would like.

-If you are arriving before the official airport welcome days of August 20th and August 21st, you may need to stay temporarily in a hotel.
+If you are arriving before your on-campus housing is available, you may need to stay temporarily in a hotel.
 Some hotels in Fargo offer complimentary shuttles and/or meals.
 Shuttle services may include drop-off at NDSU, please ask about this service when booking your hotel.
 View the following websites for information on hotels options: